Revised plans for Singapore’s second CBD kickstarted with the release of Jurong white site

 The Urban Redevelopment Authority (URA) released the white site in Town Hall Link for sale under the reserve list of the first half 2026 government land sales (GLS) programme, to give potential tenderers time to study the revised planning and tender requirements.

+It also increased the percentage of residential space for private homes, and reduced the percentage of office space for this site.

-Reserve list plots are released for sale only if a developer offers a minimum price deemed acceptable to the Government, and there is sufficient market interest.
+Reserve list plots are released for sale only if a developer offers a minimum price deemed acceptable to the Government, or there is sufficient market interest.

-The white site is poised to catalyse the next phase of development for JLD to become the largest mixed-use business node outside the city centre - a key part of Singapore’s decentralisation strategy.

-The site has a total potential yield of 186,139 sqm, comprising a minimum of 40,000 sqm of office space, about 1,200 private residential units and 44,000 sqm gross floor area (GFA) of space for retail, serviced apartments, hotel, sports, recreation and community spaces, medical clinics, attractions.
+The white site has a total potential yield of 186,139 sqm, comprising a minimum of 40,000 sqm of office space, about 1,200 private residential units and 44,000 sq m gross floor area (GFA) of space for retail, serviced apartments, hotel, sports, recreation and community spaces, medical clinics, attractions.

-As the Town Hall Link white site’s GFA is around half that of the JLD master developer site, the reduced development risk will give developers the option to undertake the project with greater confidence, while retaining the critical mass needed to catalyse the next phase of growth and support medium term growth in demand for housing and offices, URA said.
+As the Town Hall Link white site’s GFA is around half that of the JLD master developer site, the reduced development risk will give developers the option to undertake the project with greater confidence, URA said.

+But several analysts noted that while the white site is more manageable, developers may not be in a hurry to trigger this site due to concerns over the impact of the war in the Middle East on the local and global economy, and there are other GLS sites to consider.

+Rising oil costs could lead to higher inflation, which would subsequently drive up interest rates and financing costs, as well as construction costs, Mr Nicholas Mak, chief research officer of Mogul.sg, noted.

 To drive JLD’s transformation, the Government has also invested in infrastructure and development projects in the precinct, including the revitalised 90ha Jurong Lake Gardens and the addition of two new MRT lines – Jurong Region Line (JRL) and Cross Island Line.